nelsonjchen/gargantuan-takeout-rocket/README.md

 # 🚀 Gargantuan Takeout Rocket

-WIP STATUS NOT READY YET AND SO IS THIS GUIDE

-*Liftoff from Google into the Azure, very fast*
+*Liftoff from Google Takeout into Azure, **very** fast*

-Gargantuan Takeout Rocket (GTR) is a toolkit of instructions/guides and software to help you take out your data from Google Takeout and put it somewhere *else* safe easily, periodically, and fast.
+Gargantuan Takeout Rocket (GTR) is a toolkit of guides and software to help you take out your data from Google Takeout and put it somewhere *else* safe easily, periodically, and fast to make it easy to do the right thing of backing up your Google account periodically.

-At the moment, the only backup destination is Microsoft Azure Blob Storage due to Azure's unique ["Put Block From URL"][pbfu] API which allows commanding Azure to download from a remote source.
-Cloudflare Workers are used to work around a [URL escaping bug][azbesc] and the [HTTP 1.1 limitation][azb11] in the Azure Blob Storage API.
-With this guide, software, and setup, you can achieve speeds of up to 6GB/s from Google Takeout to Azure Blob Storage Archive Tier with little periodic setup, making it easy and more probable to do the **right** thing of periodically backing up your Google account.

-GTR is not a fully automated solution as that is impossible with Google Takeout's anti-automation measures, but is an assistive solution.
+GTR is not a fully automated solution as that is impossible with Google Takeout's anti-automation measures, but it is an assistive solution.
 GTR takes a less than an hour to setup and less than 10 minutes every 3 months to use.
+The cost to backup 1TB on Azure every 3 months is $1 dollar a month.
+You don't need a fast internet connection on your client to use this tool as all data transfer from Google to the backup destination is handled remotely by servers in data centers.
+There are no bandwidth charges for the backup process.

+The only backup destination available in GTR is Microsoft Azure Blob Storage due to Azure's unique ["Put Block From URL"][pbfu] API which allows commanding Azure Blob Storage to download from a remote URL.
+A Cloudflare Worker proxy is used to work around a [URL escaping bug][azbesc] and the [a parallelism limitation][azb11] in the Azure Blob Storage API.
+Speeds of up to 6GB/s or more from Google Takeout to Azure Blob Storage's Archive Tier can be seen with this setup.

+A [browser extension][ext] is provided to intercept downloads from Google Takeout and command Azure to download the file.
+Behind the scenes, the extension discovers the direct URL to download the Google Takeout Archive, analyze the size of the source file remotely to generate a download plan consisting of file chunks of 600MB, specially encodes the URL so Azure is able download from Google via the Cloudflare Worker proxy, and executes the plan by shotgunning all the commands in parallel to Azure through the Cloudflare Worker proxy to transload the file from Google.

+A public instance of the Cloudflare worker proxy is provided but users can run their own [Cloudflare worker proxy][proxy] if desired and target their own proxy in the extension instead of the public one.
+For most users who are looking to run their own instead of using the public Cloudflare workers proxy, the free tier of Cloudflare workers should suffice.

 The original author of GTR's Google account is about 1.25TB in size (80% Youtube Videos, 20% other, Google Photos ~200GB).
-Pre-GTR, the backup procedure would have taken at least 3 hours even with a [VPS Setup][vps_fxp] facilitating the transfer from Google Takeout as even large instances on the cloud with large disks and many CPUs would eventually choke with too many files being downloaded in parallel.
-It was also depressingly high-touch and toilsome, requiring many clicks, reauthorizations, and download environment setup.
-By delegating the task to Azure with assists from CloudFlare workers and a custom browser extension that makes up GTR, the original author is able to transfer the 1.25TB of 50GB Google Takeout files to Azure Storage in 3 minutes.
+Pre-GTR, the backup procedure would have taken at least 3 hours even with a [VPS Setup][vps_fxp] facilitating the transfer from Google Takeout as even large instances on the cloud with large disks, much memory, and many CPUs would eventually choke with too many files being downloaded in parallel.
+The highest speed seen was about 300MB/s.
+It was also exhaustively high-touch and toilsome, requiring many clicks, reauthorizations, and setup of the workspace.
+By delegating the task of downloading to Azure with assists from CloudFlare workers and the browser extension that makes up GTR, the original author is able to transfer the 1.25TB of 50GB Google Takeout files to Azure Storage in 3 minutes at anytime with little to no setup.

 GTR is right for you if:

-* You have a lot of data on Google Takeout and Google Takeout-compatible properties such as YouTube.
+* You think you have a lot of data on Google Takeout and Google Takeout-compatible properties such as YouTube.
-  * If you think you have "a lot", then you have "a lot", be it 5GB or 5TB.
-* You generally intend to continue to use Google services.
-  * This is generally not a one-time evacuation from Google.
+* You generally intend to continue to use Google services and this is not a one-time export.
 * You want to have access to your data in case something bad happens to your Google account such as an errant automated banning action.
-  * Hopefully it won't happen to you but it seems a lot of control is outside of our hands nowadays anyway.
 * You want to backup your account to somewhere that else isn't Google and are OK with Microsoft.
-  * You don't need to like Microsoft.
-You just need to be accepting.
-* You want to back it up somewhere cheap.
+* You want to back it up somewhere cheap ($1/TB/mo).
-  * Azure Blob Storage Archive class costs about $0.99 per TB per month.
-The built-in targets of Google Takeout can't match this at all.
-The pricing is identical to AWS Deep Archive.
-* You have a to-do app or calendar app that can make recurring tasks every 3 months.
+* You have a to-do app or calendar app that can make recurring tasks, events, or alarms every 3 months.
-  * This is an assistive solution which still requires human assistance.
-* You are OK with backing their Google Data to somewhere archival-oriented and not interested in looking at their backups unless something really bad actually happens.
+* You are OK with backing their Google Data to somewhere archival-oriented and not interested in looking at the backups unless something really bad actually happens.
-  * Downloads from the Archive class will cost money.
-There are also outgoing bandwidth fees from Azure as well.
-It is possible to inspect the data while it is in Hot tier though through a cloud instance.
-* You don't want to spin up cloud compute instances and send commands and whatnot.
+* You don't want to setup up temporary cloud compute instances or machines and manually facilitate the transfer.
-  * It may be a pet that won't live very long but it's still a pet.
-  * The time it takes to setup the environment and to facilitate the transfer by hand on the instance wastes the time we have with such large instance resources when we aren't transferring.
-* You want to quickly transfer out at 5GB/s, in parallel, outward.
+* You want to quickly transfer out at 5GB/s+, in parallel, outward.
-  * The highest speed seen documented with VPS Setups have been [around 65MB/s][congdon].
 * You have a slow internet connection.
-  * The transfers can be completely done over tethering over a cell phone.
 * You don't have the space to temporaily store the data.
-  * Not all of us have large hard drives in large computers locally.

 ## Preparation